byteworksinc/ORCA-C/Debugger.md

 ### Figure A-1:  Debugger Symbol Table Format

     $00 Displacement to the end of the table
+    --- repeat for each variable
-    $02 Pointer to the next variable name.
+    | $02 Pointer to the next variable name.
 The name is stored in Pascal string format.
-    $06 Pointer to the variable's value.
+    | $06 Pointer to the variable's value.
 If the variable is an array, then this points to the first element.
-    $0a Address flag;  0 -> direct page, 1 -> long address
+    | $0a Address flag;  0 -> direct page, 1 -> long address
-    $0b Format of value; see table A-2
+    | $0b Format of value; see table A-2
-    $0c Number of subscripts; 0 if not array
+    | $0c Number of subscripts; 0 if not array
+    | --- repeat for each array dimension
-    $0e Minimum subscript value
+    | | $0e Minimum subscript value
-    $12 Maximum subscript value
+    | | $12 Maximum subscript value
-    $16 Size of each element
+    | | $16 Size of each element

 The following table shows the format used to store the variable’s current value: